mrxdley/sp303-emulator/README.md

 ## Status

-This is already usable as an instrument.
+This is already usable as an instrument, with more updates on the way.

 It is not finished, and it is not claiming perfect hardware fidelity yet.
 But the core workflow is there, and the remaining work is mostly accuracy, coverage, and polish rather than basic capability.